UFC 62: Liddell vs Sobral: Predictions & Analysis

 A few statistical edges stand out.
 Gouveia throws significantly more leather — a 1.9 sig. strike per minute gap.
 Gouveia is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Gouveia has tighter striking defense, making opponents miss more often.

-**The Pick: Wilson Gouveia over Wes Combs.** We're leaning Gouveia here at 71%, a solid but not overwhelming edge.
+The Pick: Wilson Gouveia over Wes Combs.
+The model is firm on this one: Gouveia at 82%.

 David Heath vs Cory Walmsley